johnpottergr/Stablecraft.io/service-docs/sandbox-api/get-transaction.md

 }
 ```

-**Field: Description**
+**Field                       Description**

 - id:                          Unique identifier for the transaction
 - status:                   Current transaction status (pending, confirmed, or failed)
 - asset:                    Stablecoin used in the transaction
 - amount:                 Amount transferred
 - from_wallet_id:     ID of the wallet that sent the transaction
 - to_address:           Blockchain address receiving the funds
 - created_at:            When the transaction was initiated
 - confirmed_at:        When the transaction was confirmed on-chain (if confirmed)
 - transaction_hash:  Blockchain hash of the transaction (for explorers)

 ## ⚠️ Notes

-- Transaction statuses can change from pending to confirmed or failed based on network conditions.
+- Based on network conditions, transaction statuses can change from pending to confirmed or failed.
 - You can use the transaction_hash to look up the transaction on a blockchain explorer like Etherscan.
 - If the transaction ID does not exist, the API returns a 404 Not Found error.